pact-foundation/pact-plugins/README.md

 ## Plugin architecture

-The plugins are enabled via a message passing mechanism over GRPC.
+The plugins are enabled via a message passing mechanism over gRPC.
 Each language implements a driver which provides the mechanism to locate and load plugins, as well as a catalogue of features (like mock servers, matchers and provider verifiers) and a central message bus to enable communication between the language implementation and the plugins.